-Student Services 1-800-715-0914 questions@nic.bc.ca complete all required program courses and electives (or equivalent transfer credits) for a total of 120 credits.
+complete all required program courses and electives (or equivalent transfer credits) for a total of 120 credits.

 After graduation, you will be well-prepared for management-related employment opportunities in both private and public sector organizations, or you may opt to pursue your own business ventures.
 You may also be eligible for membership in the Canadian Institute of Management and the Human Resources Management Association.
-If you are are interested in earning a CHRP (Certified Human Resources Professional) designation, a degree is a requirement an the general management degree option will help prepare you to write the CHRP examination.
+If you are are interested in earning a CHRP (Certified Human Resources Professional) designation, a degree is a requirement and the general management degree option will help prepare you to write the CHRP examination.

-Co-operative Education integrates paid, program-related work experience with academic study.
+Co-operative education alternates paid, program-related work experience with academic study.
 The practical experience gained on these supervised, structured work terms is an integral part of the student's education.
 The result is increased confidence, new employment contacts and practical real-world experience locally, on the Island, provincially or internationally.

-If you wish to participate in the Co-operative Education program are encouraged to apply during the first semester of your first year of study in order to have the best options for completing the program.
-You must complete Co-operative Education Pre-Employment Seminar (EMP-100) as a prerequisite to Co-operative Education Internship Work Term (BUS-197).
+If you wish to participate in the co-operative education program, you are encouraged to apply during the first semester of your first year of study in order to have the best options for completing the program.
+You must complete EMP-100 (Co-operative Education Pre-Employment Seminar) as a prerequisite to BUS-197 (Co-operative Education Internship Work Term).